CVE-2025-59162

 Overview

-CVE-2025-59162 affects the color-convert npm package, discovered on September 8, 2025.
-The vulnerability emerged when the npm publishing account for color-convert was compromised through a phishing attack.
-Version 3.1.1 was published containing malicious code that attempts to redirect cryptocurrency transactions to attacker-controlled addresses within browser environments (GitHub Advisory).
+On September 8, 2025, the npm publishing account for color-convert was compromised through a phishing attack.
+The attacker published version 3.1.1, which was functionally identical to the previous patch version but contained a malicious payload designed to redirect cryptocurrency transactions to attacker-controlled addresses within browser environments (GitHub Advisory, Socket Blog).

 Technical details